dandelin/Dynamic-memory-networks-plus-Pytorch/README.md

 ## Benchmarks

-Low accuracies compared to Xiong et al's are may due to different weight decay setting or lack of run time (I ran the model single time for each task).
+Low accuracies compared to Xiong et al's are may due to different weight decay setting or lack of run time (I ran the model twice for each task).

+Pretrained Models will be uploaded soon.

 > On some tasks, the accuracy was not stable across multiple runs.
 This was particularly problematic on QA3, QA17,